Biblioranking fundamental physics: The and arXiv databases

-All indices discussed in this paper can be computed in one hour on a laptop, apart for the Author Rank, which needs a large not very sparse matrix: $\sim 7\cdot 10^{4}\times7\cdot 10^{4}$ with about $5\times 10^{8}$ non-vanishing entries.
+All indices discussed in this paper can be computed in one hour on a laptop, apart for the Author Rank, which involves a large, not very sparse matrix: $\sim 8\cdot 10^{4}\times8\cdot 10^{4}$ with about $5\times 10^{8}$ non-vanishing entries.